peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 segments, B&eacute;zier curves, and close commands.
 (Type: GraphicsPath)

 <a name='H3DU.GraphicsPath_toExtrudedMeshBuffer'></a>
-### H3DU.GraphicsPath#toExtrudedMeshBuffer(zStart, zEnd, [flatness])
+### H3DU.GraphicsPath#toExtrudedMeshBuffer(zStart, zEnd, [flatness], [closed])

-Generates a mesh buffer consisting of "walls" that follow this graphics path approximately.
+Generates a mesh buffer consisting of "walls" that follow this graphics path approximately, and, optionally, a base and toop.

 #### Parameters

 * `zStart` (Type: number)<br>Starting Z coordinate of the mesh buffer's "walls".
 * `zEnd` (Type: number)<br>Ending Z coordinate of the mesh buffer's "walls".
 * `flatness` (Type: number) (optional)<br>When curves and arcs are decomposed to line segments, the segments will be close to the true path of the curve by this value, given in units.
 If null, undefined, or omitted, default is 1.
+* `closed` (Type: boolean) (optional)<br>If true, the generated mesh buffer will include a base and top.
+If null, undefined, or omitted, the default is false.

 #### Return Value